DerekSturm263/Lesson-Host/README.md

   - [x] IFrame

 ## Contributing
 This website is and will always be open source.
 If you'd like to contribute by adding any of the above features, just [fork](https://github.com/DerekSturm263/Lesson-Host/fork) the project, add your desired feature, and submit a pull request with your changes.
-If you'd like to add a feature that's not listed above, please submit a feedback request via GitHub Issues.
+If you'd like to add a feature that's not listed above, please submit a proposal via [GitHub Issues](https://github.com/DerekSturm263/Lesson-Host/issues).

-## Issues/Feedback
+## Issues/Feedback/Proposals
 Please report any issues by adding them to the [GitHub Issues](https://github.com/DerekSturm263/Lesson-Host/issues) list.
-Feedback and feature requests can also be submitted through there.
+Feedback and feature proposals can also be submitted through there.
+You will be notified if your feedback/proposal is accepted into the feature backlog.